Definition of Accounting

 d.
 Purchase a Laptop of `50,500 for Business.

-The above mentioned is the concept, that is elucidated in detail about ‘Introduction to Accounting’ for the Commerce students.
+The above mentioned concept ‘Introduction to Accounting’ is elucidated in detail for Commerce students.
 To know more, stay tuned to BYJU’S.